dbalstjr16/CourseReview_PERN_webdev/README.md

 ## 🧪 Planned Features

-- 🚫 Currently, universities and courses are added manually because there is no external API available for fetching course data per university.
-  - ➡️ This is a major limitation I'm actively thinking about...
 - Course creation and management UI
 - Admin/moderator role to manage duplicate or invalid courses
 - Profile Page